IU-PR/Capstone_project/content/docs/2025/KIllah/week1.md

 3. [Vlad]: Create an Xcode project using Swift/SwiftUI/AppKit, implement the main application screen with a full text editor based on NSTextView.
 Add a toolbar with formatting features.
 4. [Maxim]: Prepare audio datasets (LibriSpeech, Common Voice, Open STT)
 5. [Kira]: Write scripts to download and process datasets.

+## Confirmation of the code's operability

+We confirm that the code in the main branch:

+ * Can be run (Not fully free of bugs yet).
+ * Runs on the intended platform: macOS 15 via Xcode.

+If you encounter any problems running the setup, feel free to contact us and get help.
+Or maybe we can provide a video with how the current state of the prototype is working.